AtillaYasar/NAI-attg-exploration/README.md

  ## What is this for?
  This code is to allow people with no coding experience to do research on the bracketed stuff at the start of a NovelAI story. (attg and more)

- (There is some stuff to just play around with the API as well.
-For now there is 'tkinter plus api.py' and 'usageExample.py' if you set 'research' to 0.)
+ (There is some stuff to just play around with the AI as well.
+You can do that in 'usageExample.py' if you set research to False, and in 'tkinter plus api.py')

  It makes API calls, processes the responses and puts them into json files.
  Then goes through the responses, including the probabilities of alternative tokens (logprobs), and puts them together into one json, so you can gain insights from them. (this "gaining insights" part still needs work)